mtsukuda/ionic-react-seed/README.md

 - select `Create a new project`.
 - `?
 Please specify a unique project id` --> your project name.
 - `?
 What would you like to call your project?` --> blank / your project name.
-- skip all subsequent questions.
+- google create new gcp project. then skip all subsequent questions.

 #### Overwrite Firebase JSON